GET TAX RELIEF NOW!

 Who This Checklist Is For

-• You received an audit notice scheduling an interview (Letter 566, Letter 2205, or similar
+● You received an audit notice scheduling an interview, such as Letter 566, Letter 2205, or a similar examination notice from the IRS.

-• You are the taxpayer, business owner, or authorized representative preparing for an IRS
+● You are the taxpayer, business owner, or authorized representative preparing for a meeting with the Internal Revenue Service.

-• You have not yet attended the interview meeting
+● You have not yet attended the scheduled audit interview.

-• You are already in Appeals or have completed your audit interview
+● You are already in the appeals process or have completed your audit interview.

-• The Internal Revenue Service issued a final determination letter closing the examination
+● The Internal Revenue Service has issued a final determination letter closing the examination.

-• You are responding to a criminal tax investigation
+● You are responding to a criminal tax investigation, not a civil audit.

-• You are handling a state tax audit
+● You are handling a state tax audit instead of a federal IRS examination.

 Step-by-Step Audit Interview Preparation

-Immediately review the audit notice to confirm the interview date, time, location, and which specific tax matters are under examination.
+Review the audit notice immediately to confirm the interview date, time, location, and the specific tax matters under examination.
 Contact the IRS in writing if the scheduled date is impossible to meet, requesting written confirmation of any rescheduled appointment.

-If you cannot locate supporting documents, write down why they are missing and what alternative proof exists.
-Never attend the interview hoping the agent will not ask about missing documentation, as this damages credibility.
+If you are unable to locate supporting documents, please note the reasons for their absence and identify any alternative evidence available.
+Always attend the interview expecting the agent to ask about missing documentation, as this helps protect your credibility.

 Gather all tax notices, letters, and emails from the IRS about this examination to ensure your interview answers align with anything you previously told the IRS in writing.
 The agent will reference this correspondence during the meeting.